LanaSina/LanaSina.github.io/index.md

 I also work on measures of complexity and measures of "life".
 How could you detect life on [faraway planets](https://agu.confex.com/agu/abscicon19/prelim.cgi/Paper/480711)?
 What kind of data and how much of it do you need to make a reasonable assumption about [whether a system is alive or not](https://github.com/LanaSina/FLR_contest)?

+I am building a platform for [better science](https://docs.google.com/presentation/d/1V_K8hghgnvGfEtW7TdwtowTveZyy4Qs8rMemNyHx_Dg/edit?usp=sharing).

-Other projects of mine include putting predictive networks in mobile phones, building platforms for collaborative open science, and recording weird behavior in plants.
+Other projects of mine include putting predictive networks in mobile phones and recording weird behavior in plants.

 ![bw_1](big_bw.png)
 ![bw_2](small_bw_1.png)